AdobeDocs/analytics-platform.en/help/components/segments/sub-event.md

 ### Curate a container

-Custom containers must be curated before they are available in the Segment Builder.
+Custom containers must be curated before they are available in the Segment builder.
 Curating a container is an explicit opt-in: only curated containers are valid for use in segments.

 To curate a custom container, select the container in the **[!UICONTROL Custom]** table and enable it for segmentation.